How To Make A Rug With Yarn?

 If you want to complete the Rug, you can do so by crocheting or sewing around the edge of the Rug.
 This will help secure all of the yarn in place and give the Rug a finished look.
 Follow the below steps to complete your DIY rug project:

-- Make a straight knot in the thread and clip it off.
+- Make a square knot in the thread and clip it off.

 - Turn the Rug you just made over so the underside is facing up.